openfoodfacts/smooth-app/README.md

 In order to build the application, make sure you are in the packages/smooth_app directory and run these commands :
  - flutter pub get
  - flutter run

+### Android
+### iOS
+We need to change the supported architectures for iOS when we open the project in Xcode.
+There, in the settings, you can specify which ones you want to build for, and only specify the ones that are 64 bit.
+After that it should build fine for the MLKit component.

 ## Thank you
 Smooth_app is made possible thanks to a grant by the Mozilla Foundation, after pitching them the idea at FOSDEM. a HUGE thank you :-)